-Dog’s first teeth come in between 3 and 5 years of age, followed by incisors at 4 to 6 weeks.
+Dog’s first teeth come in between 2 and 5 weeks, followed by incisors at 4 to 6 weeks.
 Puppies grow 28 baby teeth, which include 6 incisors, 2 canines, and 6 premolars.
 These teeth are much sharper than the adult teeth that grow in later in life, letting our pups hunt without the skills they gain later in life.
 At 3 to 4 months, the baby teeth begin to fall out and you may notice teeth embedded in your puppy’s favorite toys.
 By 4 to 5 months your pup should have his full adult teeth, usually 42 of them.

 How to Help